Canadian ReviewsCanadian Reviews

 What's On

-It’s the last full week of April, and we’re enjoying it to its fullest!
-From concerts to exciting events and fun experiences, Toronto has plenty to offer.
+And just like that, it’s already the second week of August.
+Don’t fret, there are tons of things to do in Toronto to keep you busy and distracted from the thought that we only have a few weeks left of summer.
+From evening dances to exciting events and fun experiences, Toronto has plenty to offer this summer.
 To help you plan, we’ve rounded up the best things to do in Toronto.
 Get ready for a fun-filled week!

-Here are 10 things to do this week:
+Here are 10 things to do in Toronto from Aug.
+11 to 15:

 Cost: Free